Iritscen/Small-scripts/Bash/README.md

 Changes all files of suffix X to suffix Y.

 ### Collect Email Addresses
-Saves all email addresses found in a folder of text files or Mail emails (.emlx).
+Saves all email addresses found in a folder's text files or Apple Mail emails (.emlx).

 ### Collect File Suffixes
 Prints out a list of all suffixes used by the files in a directory.